KauzClay/docs-tap/getting-started/run-spring-boot-native-images.hbs.md

 # Run Spring Boot apps on Tanzu Application Platform as GraalVM native images

-This topic guides you through how to run Spring Boot applications on Tanzu Application Platform as native images using GraalVM, including the available options.
+This topic guides you through how to run Spring Boot applications on Tanzu Application Platform (commonly known as TAP) as native images using GraalVM, including the available options.

 ## <a id="you-will"></a>What you will do